-- (a) review and approve the strategic, business and financial plans prepared by management and to develop a depth of knowledge of the Group's business so as to understand and question the assumptions upon which such plans are based; - (b) monitor the Group's performance against its approved strategic, business and financial plans and oversee the Group's operating results on a regular basis so as to evaluate whether the business is being properly managed; - (c) select and (if necessary) replace the Chief Executive Officer ("CEO"); - (d) ensure that the Group has adequate senior management to achieve its objectives and to support the CEO; - (e) review and approve individual investment and divestment decisions which the Board has determined should be referred to it before implementation; - (f) review and approve material transactions not in the ordinary course of the Group's business: - (g) approve the appointments by, or at the request of, the Company (including its affiliates) to the boards of directors of subsidiary and associate companies; - (h) ensure ethical behaviour by members of the Group, the Board and senior management, including compliance with each member of the Group's constitution, the relevant laws, NZX Listing Rules ("Listing Rules") and regulations and the relevant auditing and accounting principles;
+- review and approve the strategic, business and financial plans prepared by management and to develop a depth of knowledge of the Group's business so as to understand and question the assumptions upon which such plans are based; - (b) monitor the Group's performance against its approved strategic, business and financial plans and oversee the Group's operating results on a regular basis so as to evaluate whether the business is being properly managed; - (c) select and (if necessary) replace the Chief Executive Officer (CEO); - (d) ensure that the Group has adequate senior management and resources to achieve its objectives and to support the CEO and ensure that a satisfactory plan for management succession is in place; - (e) review and approve individual investment and divestment decisions which the Board has determined should be referred to it before implementation; - (f) set delegated authority levels for management and review and approve material transactions not in the ordinary course of the Group's business; - (g) approve the appointments by, or at the request of, the Company (including its affiliates) to the boards of directors of subsidiary and associate companies; - (h) ensure ethical behaviour by members of the Group, the Board and senior management, including compliance with each member of the Group's constitution, the relevant laws, NZX Listing Rules (Listing Rules) and regulations and the relevant auditing and accounting principles;

 - (i) implement and at least annually review the Group's Code of Ethics, foster high standards of ethical conduct and personal behaviour and hold accountable those directors, managers or other employees who engage in unethical behaviours; - (j) ensure the quality and independence of the Group's external audit process; and - (k) assess from time to time its own effectiveness (and that of any committee of the Board) in carrying out these functions and the other responsibilities of the Board.
-Such assessment may involve engaging external reviewers; - (I) oversee the development, adoption and communication of a clear strategy for the business; and - (m) adoption and reviewing the risk management framework, remuneration policy and other corporate governance documents.
+Such assessment may involve engaging external reviewers; - (I) oversee the development, adoption and communication of a clear strategy for the business; - (m) adopt, monitor and from time to time review this Code, the risk management framework, remuneration policy, Board committee charters and other corporate governance documents and policies; - (n) approve, and from time-to-time review, the Group's values statement; - (o) set the dividend policy; - (p) ensure the Group's health and safety, environmental practices and culture comply with legal requirements, reflect best practice, and are recognised by employees and contractors as key priorities for the Group; and - (q) oversee and respond to climate-related risks and opportunities to ensure the long term sustainability of the Group and to reduce its impact on the environment.